fahnucc/nba-players/README.md

 ## v1
- - NBA player's and their team's info are shown in json file but the are some unwanted results.
+ - NBA player's and their team's info are shown in json file but there are some unwanted results.